Life of Crime (film): Plot

 As the movie opens in late-1970's Detroit, Louis and his friend Ordell lure the man who just robbed Louis of 27 dollars into the street to run him over and recover the cash.
 The two plan to kidnap Mickey, wife of corrupt real estate developer Frank Dawson, and ransom her for $1 million, knowing Frank must avoid police involvement or risk exposure of his real estate crimes.
-Louis reconnoiters Mickey from a distance as she takes her son Bo to play tennis at the country club, and accidentally encounters her face-to-face.
+Louis recognizes Mickey from a distance as she takes her son Bo to play tennis at the country club, and accidentally encounters her face-to-face.
 Mickey rebuffs the adulterous advances of Marshall Taylor, a married man who does some work for Frank.

 With Frank and Bo both out-of-town, Ordell and Louis arrive masked at the Dawson house and take Mickey by surprise in the kitchen.
 Marshall turns up unexpectedly and Ordell and Louis subdue him and lock him in a closet, before departing with Mickey.
 They take her to the house of Nazi admirer Richard, where she is locked in a room and kept blindfolded to protect her captors' identities.
 Louis bandages her foot caringly and conscientiously from a cut sustained during the kidnapping.

 Meanwhile, Frank and his mistress Melanie enjoy themselves at the Dawsons' apartment in Freeport, Bahamas.
 Ordell calls Frank, establishes the credibility of the kidnapping with Mickey's voice, and demands the ransom.
 The kidnappers are surprised by Frank's lack of concern, unaware (as is Mickey) that he has already sent Mickey divorce papers and is planning to marry Melanie, and Mickey's murder would thus save him both ransom and years of spousal support.
 Louis exposes Frank's lack of concern, history of embezzlement, and adultery to Mickey who sees his face and remembers him from the country club.
 Melanie screens Frank's calls to prevent Ordell and Louis' attempts to reach him, and the men discuss their options as Mickey eavesdrops through vents and doors.